spacelift-io/user-documentation/docs/vendors/terragrunt/run-all.md

 When this option is enabled, Spacelift will run all Terragrunt commands with the `run-all` option, taking into account any dependencies between your projects!

+!!!
+Tip
+    When using Terragrunt run-all, we recommend setting the [TERRAGRUNT_PARALLELISM](https://terragrunt.gruntwork.io/docs/reference/cli-options/#terragrunt-parallelism){: rel="nofollow"} variable to optimize CPU usage by adjusting the number of tasks processed concurrently, aligning with the capacity of our public workers and preventing worker crashes from overloaded resources.

+    If additional parallelism is needed to meet your specific requirements, consider using our [private workers](../../concepts/worker-pools/README.md).

 ## Why are my resources named strangely?

 ![Screenshot of run changes across a run-all Terragrunt stack](../../assets/screenshots/terragrunt/run-all/run-all-changes.png)